hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/02_Rdata_visualization.md

 ## Exporting figures to file

 There are two ways in which figures and plots can be output to a file (rather than simply displaying on screen).
 The first (and easiest) is to export directly from the RStudio 'Plots' panel, by clicking on `Export` when the image is plotted.
 This will give you the option of `png` or `pdf` and selecting the directory to which you wish to save it to.
+It will also give you options to dictate the size and resolution of the output image.

-The second option is to use R functions in the console, allowing you the flexibility to specify parameters to dictate the size and resolution of the output image, and allowing you to save multiple plots at once.
-In R’s terminology, output is directed to a particular output device and that dictates the output format that will be produced.
+The second option is to use R functions and have the write to file hard-coded in to your script.
+This would allow you to run the script from start to finish and automate the process (not requiring human point-and-click actions to save).
+In R’s terminology, **output is directed to a particular output device and that dictates the output format that will be produced**.
 A device must be created or “opened” in order to receive graphical output and, for devices that create a file on disk, the device must also be closed in order to complete the output.

 Let's print our scatterplot to a pdf file format.
 First you need to initialize a plot using a function which specifies the graphical format you intend on creating i.e.`pdf()`, `png()`, `tiff()` etc. Within the function you will need to specify a name for your image, and the with and height (optional).
 This will open up the device that you wish to write to: